 Save Money by Installing Your Own Carpet

 Watch these two videos and you may decide you want to save money and install the carpet yourself.
-If you want to do this thats wonderful, we will be happy to deliver your new carpet and new underpadto your home.
+If you want to do this that’s wonderful, we have SPECIAL CARPET DEALS on Cash & Carry Carpet and underpad from our Mississauga warehouse.

 By the way: We will still give you the best price on the carpet and pad even if you want to install it yourself 🙂